drjamesbateman/cssg/README.md

 Pages can either be here or inside a folder here.
 If they are inside a folder, then that folder name will be used as a Canvas Module.

-For example, in the following `general-information.md` is not associated with a Module and `powder-x-ray-camera.md` is placed inside a Module.
+For example, in the following `general-information.md` is not associated with a Module and `powder-x-ray-camera.md` is placed inside a Module called "Crystallography".

 ```
 general-information.md